Tyler Herro

-High school career
+Early life

-Herro was born in Greenfield and graduated from Whitnall High School in Greenfield, Wisconsin.
+Herro was born in Milwaukee, Wisconsin and graduated from Whitnall High School in Greenfield, Wisconsin.
 In his senior season, he was named to the First Team All-State as he averaged 32.9 points, 7.4 rebounds, 3.6 assists, and 3.3 steals per game; his field goal percentage was over 50 and his three-point shooting percentage was 43.5.
 He scored more than 2,000 points in his high school career.

 In high school, Herro received scholarship offers from the University of Wisconsin–Madison, Marquette University, DePaul University, Oregon State University and Arizona State University.
 He committed to play for the University of Wisconsin after visiting the Madison campus many times.
 The commitment to the University of Wisconsin–Madison program was made before his junior year of high school in September 2016.
 In 2017 University of Kentucky coach John Calipari came to the Whitnall High School gymnasium to see Herro play in person.
 Herro then de-committed from Wisconsin on October 17, 2017.
 When Herro was no longer committed to play for Madison, he was recruited by the University of Kansas and University of Kentucky.

 Calipari offered Herro a scholarship on October 31, 2017.
 Herro then visited the Kentucky campus and decided to play for Kentucky.
 Herro signed his letter of intent with Kentucky on November 14, 2017.

 College career

-Herro averaged 14.0 points, 4.5 rebounds, and 2.5 assists as the only player to start in all 37 games for the Kentucky Wildcats.
+In his one year at Kentucky, Herro averaged 14.0 points, 4.5 rebounds, and 2.5 assists as the only player to start in all 37 games for the Wildcats.
 On February 27, 2019, he scored a collegiate career-high 29 points, making 9 of 10 field goals and all of 6 free throws, to lead the Wildcats to a comeback victory over the Arkansas Razorbacks, 70–66.
 Among other distinctions earned, he was named an All-Freshman First Team selection by Basketball Times as well as the Southeastern Conference Rookie of the Year by the Associated Press.
 On April 12, 2019, Herro declared for the 2019 NBA draft, forgoing his final three years of college eligibility and hiring an agent.
 He was listed as a mid-first-round selection in most mock drafts.